secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 ### Superannuation

-GitLab will make superannuation contributions directly to the team member's nominated super fund according to the Australian Government Super Guarantee rate which is currently set at 11% of the team member's total salary, with a quarterly cap of $6,849.70 AUD.
+GitLab will make superannuation contributions directly to the team member's nominated super fund according to the Australian Government Super Guarantee rate.
+Effective 2024, the superannuation rate is set at 11.5% of the team member's total salary, with a quarterly cap of $7,483.05 AUD.
 Super is on top of the salary listed in the compensation calculator/contract.

 #### Superannuation payments due dates